Bruce Phillips

 4. Land system change (especially forests)

 Forest loss reduces carbon storage, disrupts water cycles and damages ecosystem function.
-Bruce described how their team uses global datasets (including satellite observations) to monitor changes.
+Global datasets (including satellite observations) are now being used to monitor changes.

-He gave a local example: monitoring the River Adur, he noticed a sudden spike in bacterial counts — from normally below about 2,000 to around 300,000 on 21 January — suggesting a major pollution event (possibly farm runoff or overflow).
+The impact of fertiliser flow into waterways is one of the most severely-breached boundaries.
+Monitoring of the river Adur by the Potsdam Institute recently showed a sudden spike in bacterial counts — from normally below 2,000 to around 300,000 on 21 January — suggesting a major pollution event (possibly farm runoff or overflow).

 • fertiliser runs off into rivers